 Sunbutter.
 It doesn’t even need the “keto” prefix in its name, since, as a butter, it’s low in net carbs.
 It’s an awesome choice if you or your loved ones happen to have a nut allergy.

 If not, it’s still an excellent keto-friendly snack.
 Besides, it’s easy to make, and you shouldn’t have much difficulty finding organic sunflower seeds out there.

 You can make a completely simple version of it and use it as an ingredient in another keto recipe.
 But you can also add some powdered sweetener, cocoa powder, spices ... and upgrade it to a keto pancakes topping.
 Choices are as unlimited as your imagination.

 - 12.3 oz sunflower seeds - organic

-- 2 tbsp coconut oil - extra virgin
+- 2 tablespoon coconut oil - extra virgin

 - You may choose not to roast the seeds at all or just lightly roast them.
 But keep in mind that roasting does bring out that special flavor.
 Still, be careful not to burn the seeds.

 - Line a baking dish with parchment paper.
 Preheat the oven to 300ºF (150ºC).

 - Spread the seeds on the baking sheet.
 Try to make a single layer.